 This Roasted Peach Bread Pudding is one of my favorite bakes.
 I may be an outlier, but I prefer cooked peaches to fresh peaches and look forward every year to the availability of local peaches.
 I like the roasted peaches so much that I also use them in my Peach Hand Pies.
 While roasting the peaches takes a little extra effort, the resulting flavor adds a depth of flavor to the bread pudding that makes it worth the extra effort.
 And the dark salted caramel adds a nice contrast to the peaches and cream.
 Continue reading to learn more.

 For a long time, I didn't like bread pudding until I went to a fundraiser where they served grilled slices of bread pudding to order and served it with caramel sauce.
 It was the most memorable and delicious dish I had that night and I learned that bread pudding can be good if it is made right.
+And if you like bread pudding like I do, try my recipe for Apple Bread Pudding.

 How to Roast Peaches